mgonzalezgmz/blog/_posts/2016-12-06-es-atlas-spain-topojson.md

 After that long download the script will generate two files, one with all the municipalities and one with the provinces.

 Remember that this is only a starting point.
 The script provides decent defaults but depending on your needs you should adapt the code.
-For example, to make it less simplified or to maintain the polygon properties (city and regions names).
+For example, to generate less simplified geometry or to maintain the polygon properties (city and region names).

-The script is written using the latest TopoJSON, which is a bit confusing.
-To understand how it works you can read [this tutorial](https://medium.com/@aendrew/creating-topojson-using-d3-v4-10838d1a9538#.41v8a1j94), written by [Ændrew Rininsland](https://twitter.com/aendrew).
+The script is written with the latest TopoJSON, which is a bit confusing.
+To understand how it works you can read [this tutorial](https://medium.com/@aendrew/creating-topojson-using-d3-v4-10838d1a9538#.41v8a1j94), by [Ændrew Rininsland](https://twitter.com/aendrew).

 ---